jayden-n/room-wise/README.md

 - `Fully-Functional Web App`: Developed using MERN Stack with TypeScript, facilitating seamless hotel room booking

 - `CRUD Operations`: Users can add, update, delete, and book rooms with ease

-- `RESTful API`: Adhering to RESTful principles for designing API endpoints, ensuring interoperability, scalability, and ease of integration with external systems.
+- `RESTful API`: Adhering to RESTful principles for designing API endpoints, ensuring interoperability, scalability, and ease of integration with external systems

+- `Filtering and Sorting Options`: Users can filter and sort hotels based on price and hotel types, enhancing their browsing experience and enabling them to find the perfect accommodation easily

 - `Secure Transactions`: Integration with Stripe API ensures secure online booking transactions